Jim Reno: Early life

 Reno grew up in New Castle, Indiana in a single parent home.
 When Jim was only five, his father deserted the family, forcing his mother to work in an auto factory to support her two boys.
 At age 7, Reno got a job mucking stalls at the county fairgrounds, which is when he first developed an affinity for horses.
 As a teenager, Reno's life was already taking shape with the support of school teachers who took an interest in him, including one teacher who recognized his artistic talent as a sculptor.
 Reno took a woodcarving class in high school, and carved a Hereford cow that he contributed to his agriculture class so his classmates could use it as a model to learn how to judge beef cattle.
 That woodcarving inspired his teacher to enter it in the state competition, which Jim ended up winning.
 That same teacher helped him get a scholarship to the Herron School of Art and Design in Indianapolis.
-After graduating from high school, he attended Herron School of Art on a six-week trial scholarship which developed into a full scholarship.
+After graduating from high school, he attended the John Herron School of Art on a six-week trial scholarship which developed into a full scholarship.
 He received his degree in 1952, and headed west for a job interview with The Walt Disney Company in California, but because of his strong desire to be in Texas, he ended-up in Houston instead.
 Sculpting opportunities were few, so he started training horses, and did some sculpting on the side.